Tag Archives: financing

 Your credit score plays a crucial role in the interest rate you’re offered on any car loan, whether it’s for a new or used vehicle.
 If your credit score is less than stellar, you’re likely to receive higher interest rate quotes.

 Lenders use your credit score to assess your creditworthiness and determine the level of risk associated with the loan.
-To secure a lower interest rate on a used car loan, work on improving your credit score before applying.
+To secure a good loan on a used car loan, work on improving your credit score before applying.

 Lender Policies